Bibliotheca Mozartiana

 Mozart Society of America: Early Mozart Biographies Project

-ANNO – Austrian Newspapers Online (Austrian newspapers and periodicals from an earlier period)
+ANNO – Austrian Newspapers Online (Austrian newspapers and periodicals from earlier times)

 Digital Auction Catalogues (1930–1945, Heidelberg University Library)